mash808/Algorithms/README.md

 * Before n<sub>0</sub> doesn't matter
 * Usually interested in worst-case, the upper bound (Big-Oh) i.e. doesn't exceed bounding function
 * Differ by some constant amount, which gets smaller and smaller as the input grows larger
+  * So we can ignore the constant factor difference and use these notations to make comparisons of algorithms easier

 #### Common Growth Rates
 * N = input